 You can create beautiful highlights, i.e., white highlights on dark backgrounds.
 An example is when drawing hair using a pencil, there will be a light reflection on the hair, and the hair appears to be white, and they will appear to be thin white or grey lines along with black lines.

-If you use white pencil, it normally blends with black and will not give you the desired result of hair.
+If you use a white pencil, it usually blends with black and will not give you the desired result of hair.

 Instead, if you knead the eraser pointedly and erase it in the direction of the hair, it will look realistic.
 Try for yourself.